peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 **Returns:**

-* Returns the smallest value that's greater than the given value.Signals FlagInvalid and returns not-a-number (NaN) if the parameter
+* Returns the smallest value that's greater than the specified value.Signals FlagInvalid and returns not-a-number (NaN) if the parameter
  <code>ctx</code> is null, the precision is 0, or <code>ctx</code> has an unlimited
  exponent range.